aanker/xwordlist/README.md

 ### Content Parsing

 The most useful content extraction tool in `wordfab` is its ability to pull content out of structured web pages.
 When given a web URL (or text file with a list of web URLs), by default `wordfab` will return an output file with all of the text on the web page(s).
-More useful is to only grab specific parts of the page, which you can do using the `--htmlparse` option.
+More useful is to only grab specific parts of the page, which you can do using the `--container` option.
 For instance, if you wish to get the lyrics to a song on the website [SongLyrics](http://songlyrics.com), you only need the content inside the HTML element with the ID “songLyricsDiv”.

 ```
-python wordfab.py --webpage http://www.songlyrics.com/tom-petty/free-falling-lyrics/ --htmlparse id=songLyricsDiv
+python wordfab.py --webpage http://www.songlyrics.com/tom-petty/free-falling-lyrics/ --container id=songLyricsDiv
 ```

-The `--htmlparse` option also works on classes (as in`class=XX`).
+The `--container` option also works on classes (as in`class=XX`).
 To grab URLs instead of text, just set the additional option `--webextract links`.
 You can use the link extraction functionality to build your file of URLs that you then use to grab multiple text blocks.
 For instance, to grab a list of URLs for all of the songs by Tom Petty on SongLyrics, try

 ```
-python wordfab.py --webpage http://www.songlyrics.com/tom-petty-lyrics/ --htmlparse class=tracklist --webextract links
+python wordfab.py --webpage http://www.songlyrics.com/tom-petty-lyrics/ --container class=tracklist --webextract links
 ```

 Then take the file created and feed it back to grab all of the song lyrics by entering
 ```
-python wordfab.py --urllist tom_petty_links.txt --htmlparse id=songLyricsDiv --webextract text
+python wordfab.py --urllist tom_petty_links.txt --container id=songLyricsDiv --webextract text
 ```
 Note that you don’t need to add the `--webextract text` as that is the default for web extraction.
 Also note that you should go through the file of URLs before you ask `wordfab` to grab all of that content; you will find that there is a lot of duplication and you probably don’t need all of the URLs. `wordfab` works best hand in hand with your text editor of choice (I prefer Sublime Text personally).